Tanmay120703/Painting_/README.md

  17: Identify the artist and the museum where the most expensive and least expensive painting is placed.
  Display the artist name, sale_price, painting name, museum name, museum city

+# Results

+* Artist Highlights

+* The top-selling artist contributed 25% to overall sales.

+* Emerging artists showed a significant sales increase in modern styles, contributing to 30% of total revenue in recent years.

+* Art Style Trends

+* Impressionism and Modern Art styles dominated the sales figures, with a combined 45% share.

+* Historical analysis revealed a resurgence in the popularity of Renaissance art during the last decade.

+* Pricing Analysis

+* Paintings with larger dimensions commanded higher average prices.